architdhariwal/josys-training-assignments/Nov-25-2024-Task-Solutions/README.md

 In this project i covered all the three assignments in one single react project. assignment1,assignment2,assignment3 are present in src/components and their folder names as assign1,assign2,assign3 resp.

-i have added the assignment4 answer i txt file adjacent to react_assignments app
+i have added the assignment4 answer in a txt file adjacent to react_assignments app

 ## Available Scripts